Ectopic Cushing syndrome

 - Tumors of the thymus gland

-Ectopic Cushing syndrome tends to have fewer symptoms than classic Cushing syndrome.
+Ectopic Cushing syndrome can cause a lot of different symptoms.
+Some people have many symptoms while others have only a few.
 Most people with any type of Cushing syndrome have:

 - Round, red, and full face (moon face)

 - Slow growth rate in children

 - Weight gain with fat accumulation on the trunk, but fat loss from the arms, legs, and buttocks (central obesity)